icatalud/dart-sdk-wiki-2/Branches-and-releases.md

 ```

 ## Cherry picking to dev
+Please don't just cherry pick your changes to dev, we normally batch these up.
+Instead file a merge request (see above).

 $THE_VERSION_BEING_PUSHED has the same meaning as above.
 The #HASH_1 ... #HASH_N are the cls we want to cherry pick
 ```
 git new-branch --upstream origin/dev release